pvstodghill/howto/README.md

-`howto` is a script for simplifying running commands from Docker and Singularity images.
+`howto` is a script for simplifying running commands from Docker and Singularity images, Conda environments, or natively.

+# Prerequisites

+`howto` is meant to be a wrapper for Docker, Singularity, and/or Conda, so ideally some combination of these should be installed on your system.

+The `howto` script is written in Perl and relies on a handful of external libraries that should be part of the Perl core.

 # Installation

-First install Docker and/or Singularity.
-The `howto` script used Singularity by default, but this can be override by setting the following environment variable,

-    export HOWTO_BACKEND=docker

-The `howto` script is written in Perl and relies on a handful of external libraries that should be part of the Perl core.

-Just put the script somewhere on your `$PATH`.
+Just put the `howto` and `find-closest-ancester-dir` scripts somewhere on your `$PATH`.

-# Configuration
+# Specifying the packages and their commands.

 The `howto` script looks for a YAML file that lists the known Docker packages and the commands that each provide.
 The `howto` scripts looks